What causes dizziness, pain, and stiffness in the hip and neck?

 I went through your query and understood your concern.

-According to Ayurveda, there may be vata dosha in your body, causing excessive bone degeneration, leading to weak bones and muscles.
+According to Ayurveda, there may be Vata dosha in your body, causing excessive bone degeneration and leading to weak bones and muscles.
 Ayurvedic medicines and some Panchakarma procedures can relieve your symptoms and help cure your condition.
-However, I suggest you to follow the instructions mentioned below,
+However, I suggest you follow the instructions mentioned below,

 2. Use a cervical and lumbar support belt if necessary during travel or work.

-3. Do mild exercises and yogasanas like Ustrasana, Bhujangasana, and Uttanpadasana.
+3. Do mild exercises and yoga asanas like Ustrasana, Bhujangasana, and Uttanpadasana.

 4. Consume fresh, warm, and nutritious food.